Non-minimally Coupled Running Curvaton for DESI-preferred Dynamical Dark Energy and Hubble Tension: Introduction

 This observational hint poses a significant theoretical challenge.
 Canonical single-field quintessence models are typically restricted to the region $w \ge -1$ \cite{Caldwell:1997ii, Zlatev:1998tr}, while naive attempts to realize phantom behavior often lead to pathologies such as ghost degrees of freedom or gradient instabilities \cite{Vikman:2004dc, Hu:2004kh, Caldwell:2003vq}.
 Consequently, constructing a consistent theoretical framework that explains both the early inflationary epoch and the specific late-time phantom dynamics favored by DESI—without introducing instabilities—remains an open problem \cite{Creminelli:2008wc, Feng:2004ad, Nojiri:2005sx}.
 However, this issue can be addressed by introducing a non-minimal coupling \cite{Yao:2025wlx,Wolf:2025acj,Tiwari:2024gzo,SanchezLopez:2025uzw,Wang:2025znm,Tita:2025qaa,Wolf:2025jed,Adam:2025kve}.
 Although numerous approaches exist to study evolving dark energy—including the Quintom scenario \cite{Cai:2025mas,Yang:2025mws,Yang:2024kdo}, $f(R)$ gravitational models \cite{Nojiri:2025uew,Nojiri:2025low,Odintsov:2026doe}, even using the minimally coupling to investigate the dynamical DE \cite{Gialamas:2025pwv} that represents the local effects of DE \cite{Gialamas:2024lyw}.
 We restrict our attention in this paper to the non-minimally coupled dark energy model.

+Under the framework of non-minimally coupling, there are some models for investigating the Hubble tension.
+The $f(R)$ gravity could account for this problem in the Jordan frame \cite{Schiavone:2022wvq,Montani:2025nmz,Montani:2023xpd,Fazzari:2025nfr}.
+Additionally, Ref. \cite{BarrosoVarela:2024htf} demonstrated that the non-minimally coupling between the curvature and gravity could confront with the CMB, without the traditional cosmological constant.
+Meanwhile, this puzzle could also be released within $2\sigma$ in the Horndeski gravity \cite{Tiwari:2023jle}.
+The most popular method for explaining the evolving dark energy is the Quintessence \cite{SanchezLopez:2025uzw}, that could also address this problem using the newest DESI data.

 The ``Running Curvaton'' model \cite{Liu:2020kvl} was previously proposed as a unified approach to connect early-universe physics with late-time acceleration.
 In this framework, the curvaton field generates primordial perturbations during inflation and survives to serve as the dark energy candidate today.
 However, in its original minimally coupled form, the model behaves as a thawing quintessence field, which is theoretically unable to access the phantom regime ($w < -1$) suggested by the new data.
 In this paper, we propose an extension of the Running Curvaton model by introducing a non-minimal gravitational coupling of the form $\xi \chi^2 R$.
 We demonstrate that this modification provides the necessary geometric corrections to the effective energy-momentum tensor in the Jordan frame, enabling the equation of state to cross the phantom divide naturally \cite{Faraoni:2000wk, Elizalde:2004mq, Gannouji:2006ch}.
-This extension allows the model to populate the $w_0 - w_a$ observational plane favored by DESI 2024, resolving the tension faced by the standard model.
+This extension allows the model to populate the $w_0 - w_a$ observational plane favored by DESI 2025, resolving the tension faced by the standard model.

 A critical concern when modifying a unified model is whether the new physics spoils successful predictions for the early universe.
 We address this by deriving a parameter re-tuning scheme.
 We show that the geometric correction to the effective mass of the curvaton during inflation can be exactly compensated by shifting the coupling parameters.
 As a result, the standard predictions for the spectral index ($n_s$) and non-Gaussianity ($f_{NL} \approx 5/4r_{dec}$) are strictly preserved, ensuring consistency with Planck observations \cite{Planck:2018jri}.